mitin001/transcriber/blog/real-time-bill-maher/what-this-comedian-said.md

 For many, college is a drinking camp, a microcosm of a society trying to get through a pandemic or repressions.

 > As long as I had liquor, I didn’t care that there was no toilet paper.
 But as a historical trend, this can’t be good.
 There’s a word for when everyone in society gets drunk just to get through the day.
 And that word is: “Russia.”

+Bill Maher is on a crusade to rid society of stupid ideas.
+He thinks religion is a stupid idea.
+This is a quest often attributed to the whole of liberal media, but Bill Maher resents this characterization.

+> Where is religion belittled in the liberal world?

+He notes that even those accused of satanic practices will thank God in their award speeches, should they win any awards.

+> Counterculture types, like devilish musicians?
+Have you ever watched an awards show?
+Every speech is “I want to thank Jesus, without whom I could never have written ‘Face Down, Ass Up.’ ”